-Other income (expense), net primarily consists of changes in the fair value of our derivative liabilities, changes in the fair value of our outstanding preferred stock warrants and foreign currency exchange gains and losses.
+Other income (expense), net primarily consists of changes in the fair value of our derivative liabilities, changes in the fair value of preferred stock warrants and foreign currency exchange gains and losses.
 In February 2020, the warrants were partly exercised and partly expired.
-The final fair value of the warrant liability was reclassified to stockholders' (equity)/deficit.
+The final fair value of the warrant liability was reclassified to stockholders' equity/(deficit).
 All of our derivative liabilities were settled during 2020.
-Upon the closing of our initial public offering on October 5, 2020, we paid \$1.9 million pursuant to the Success Fee Agreement to Oxford Finance LLC.
-In connection with the closing of the IPO, the 2020 Notes were converted into 2,561,484 shares of common stock.
+Upon the closing of our IPO on October 5, 2020, we paid \$1.9 million pursuant to the Success Fee Agreement to Oxford Finance LLC.
+In connection with the closing of our IPO, the 2020 Notes were converted into 2,561,484 shares of common stock.